PlaidCloud/website/content/en/docs/concepts/workloads/controllers/replicationcontroller.md

 Also you should not normally create any pods whose labels match this selector, either directly, with another ReplicationController, or with another controller such as Job.
 If you do so, the ReplicationController thinks that it created the other pods.
-Kubernetes does not stop you from doing this.
+PlaidCloud does not stop you from doing this.

 If you do end up with multiple controllers that have overlapping selectors, you